RachelKennedy09/Summit-Scene-Mobile-App/docs/DEVLOG.md

 1. Design communityPost model + routes
 2. Create /api/community GET + POST (protected)
 3. Build CommunityScreen with boards ( Weather Conditions, Rideshare/Carpool, Event Buddies(new to town?))
-3. CreateCommunityPostScreen with form + validation
+4. CreateCommunityPostScreen with form + validation
-4. Loading error and empty states for community
+5. Loading error and empty states for community
-5. Replace MOCK data with real api fetch
+6. Replace MOCK data with real api fetch
-6. Add target date for posts
+7. Add target date for posts
-7. Edit/Delete for creators posts
+8. Edit/Delete for creators posts
-8. Community StackNavigator for a deeper screen
+9. Community StackNavigator for a deeper screen

 ---

 ### 🔥 Challenges + How I Solved Them

-<b>Issue: </b>
+<b>Issue: DateTimePicker caused Expo to immediately crash when tapped </b>

-<b>Fix:</b>
+<b>Fix: </b>Switched to a platform-safe config using
+display="calendar" (Android) and display="spinner" (iOS).
+Ensured targetDate is always a valid new Date() and removed the TextInput to avoid type mismatch.

 ---

-<b>Issue: </b>

-<b>Fix:</b>
+<b>Issue: Posts weren’t refreshing after submitting</b>

+<b>Fix:</b>Implemented useFocusEffect + fetchPosts() so posts now auto-refresh when navigating back to the Community tab — no more stale data.

 ---